2.3 Essential ggplot commands

 In this graph, each data point corresponds to one of the 234 instances in the dataset (i.e., represents a particular type of car).
 The location of each dot is determined by the meaning of the axes: The x-axis provides a numeric scale of a car’s engine displacement (in liters), while the y-axis shows how many miles of fuel the car uses (on highways).
 Thus, the dots and curve depict each car’s fuel usage as a function of its engine displacement.

-But where do we see variables of the
+But where do variables of the

-mpg dataset in this graph?
+mpg dataset appear in this visualization?

 To find out, we need to study the correspondence between variables in the data to parts of the graph.